varya/varya.github.com/content/pages/1--design-systems/index.md

 the management tools and running new ones, working on company culture and increasing people's involvement, providing technical infranstructure and guiding in design and development.

-On this way, I make a lot of research and dicsoveries in technical, design and managing aspects.
+In this way, I make a lot of research and discoveries in technical, design and managing aspects.
 On this page, I present the public artifacts of my design-systems activity.

 ## Concepts